vk6flab/frequency-response/README.md

 ## Software

-This collection of tools relies heavily on [SoX](http://sox.sourceforge.net/) which is a cross-platform (Windows, Linux, MacOS X, etc.) command line utility that can convert various formats of computer audio files in to other formats.
+This collection of [bash](https://tiswww.case.edu/php/chet/bash/bashtop.html) scripts relies heavily on [SoX](http://sox.sourceforge.net/) which is a cross-platform (Windows, Linux, MacOS X, etc.) command line utility that can convert various formats of computer audio files in to other formats.
 It also has the ability to generate spectrograms.

-The audio is received by a dongle using [rtl_fm](http://kmkeen.com/rtl-demod-guide/).
+The audio is received by a dongle using [rtl_fm](http://kmkeen.com/rtl-demod-guide/), but any tool that generates a [WAV](https://en.wikipedia.org/wiki/WAV) file will suffice.

 ## Usage